← Previous → Next Contents

 A: XTide reports coordinates in degrees only.
 Some sources report coordinates in degrees and minutes and run these together in a confusing way.
 For example, a coordinate shown as 2846.330 may actually mean 28 degrees, 46.330 minutes, which XTide would report as 28.7722 degrees.

 If that is not sufficient to explain the discrepancy, or if there is some other cosmetic problem like the location name being spelled wrong, check NOAA's web site to see if the problem exists there.
-If it does, please just report the problem to NOAA, and I will get the correction the next time I update from their data.
-If it doesn't, then by all means, report the problem to me.
+If it does, please report the problem to NOAA as well as me, and I will attempt to ensure that the correction is included in the next annual update.

 Q: Can I still install XTide if I do not have root?